TWMProgrammer/HugoWebsite/content/posts/quotes.md

 > "Theres a fuck ton of stupid people in the room and I try not to be one of them" - Mutahar

+> "I’m stuck between I want your attention, but I don’t want to disturb you" - Linh

 ## Asmongold

 > "Why would you expect them to be accountable to reality"